jlamb916/hello-world/README.md

 Hello World!

 Theres a boy from Sacramento who's new to the git game.
-He's young, He's fast, He's pretty.
-He's only just begun but the whole words watching him.
-His names John Lam and he just might be the greatest GITHUBBER OF ALL TIME!
+He's young, He's fast, He's pretty

 This little tutorial taught me the first steps to working with Github.
 I learned: